minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   @stratmann-1991
 - include models from @stratmann-1995, that work with time related data and not just aggregate electoral data, like in @stratmann-2002
+- use DW-Nominate to make study more robust... compare partisan lines
+- this can lead to OVB, since "has no good measure for whether a challenger poses a threat" -> by using 2SLS we can overcome this @stratmann-2017 p.9

 #pagebreak()
 = Conclusion